Hazoomo/MovieApp/README.md

 # MovieApp

-Movie App is a test iOS application for 24/i Company.
+Movie App is a test iOS application for 24/i Company developed on Xcode 10.2.1 .

 - App compatible in iOS 10.0+